MisterAtoZ/projectTagp/README.md

 Afterwards it adds a Heatexchanger to the system.
 This Heatexchanger influences the temperature of the system.
 The influence is tested.

+### Testing on digitalTwin
+#### Test startNPipesPPumpsOFlowMetersMHeatex(N, P, M)
+This funcion builds the whole circuit.
+All the tests used in testModule and testModule2 are used to test this module.

 ## PropEr Tests